CycloneDX/cdxgen/README.md

 podman system service -t 0 &
 ```

-### Generate OBoM for a live system
+### Generate OBOM for a live system

-You can use the `obom` command to generate an OBoM for a live system or a VM for compliance and vulnerability management purposes.
+You can use the `obom` command to generate an OBOM for a live system or a VM for compliance and vulnerability management purposes.
 Windows and Linux operating systems are supported in this mode.

 ```shell
 # obom is an alias for cdxgen -t os